Evergreenn/rust_password_manager/README.md

 ## Features

   - [ ] Securely store and manage passwords
+      - [X] Create and encrypt the database with a master password
+      - [ ] Allow to modify the master password
   - [X] Generate strong and unique passwords
   - [X] Copy passwords to the clipboard
   - [ ] Search and retrieve passwords